 Extensive education to keep our patients well informed

 We think it is important that our patients are well informed, therefore, we offer extensive education on this website as well as in our office and in the hospital.
 Our staff prides itself in providing personalized attention that is lacking in many medical encounters today.
 In order to make the entire experience of joint surgery as pleasant as possible, we have developed a comprehensive blood management technique, a multimodal pain management program, as well as minimally invasive surgical techniques.
-Using all of these methods in combination allows us to almost completely avoid transfusions, get patients walking within 24 hours of surgery, and discharge them home (not to nursing homes or rehab centers) from the hospital with minimal pain within 24-48 hours after most operations.
-Outpatient joint replacement is now possible for selected healthy patients.
-A rapid return to daily function, work and even sports is our goal.
+Using all of these methods in combination allows us to almost completely avoid transfusions, get patients walking immediately after surgery, and control pain well enough to allow most patients to have joint replacement surgery as an outpatient procedure.
+You will be sent home (local patients) or stay in a hotel for 1-2 nights before traveling home (out-of-area patients).
+Those who still require hospital admission usually stay only one night.

 The surgeon you choose is the most important factor that determines the chance of success.
 The type or brand of implant, the hospital used and various other factors are important, but of much less consequence.
 But these choices are all driven by the surgeon you choose.
 For example, I have never used the recalled DePuy ASR or Zimmer Durom implants.
 Insist on seeing written published data for an individual surgeon, not just vague statements of chances of success.
 At a teaching center, it is also important to ask who will be doing the operation.